facelessuser/sublime-markdown-popups/docs/settings.md

-## Overview
+## Configuring MdPopups

-All settings for `MdPopups` are placed in Sublime's `Preferences.sublime-settings`.
-They are applied globally and applied to all popups and phantoms.
+All settings for MdPopups are placed in Sublime's `Preferences.sublime-settings`.
+They are applied globally and to all popups and phantoms.

 ## `mdpopups.debug`